Donald Hazelwood: Spokane Symphony Orchestra

 Donald Hazelwood represented Australia at the 1974 Expo in Spokane, Washington by performing Tchaikovsky's Violin Concerto in D with the Spokane Symphony Orchestra.

 World Philharmonic Orchestra

 Donald Hazelwood was one of two Australian musicians chosen to participate in the performance of the World Philharmonic Orchestra in Stockholm in 1985.

 Austral String Quartet

 Hazelwood was leader of the Austral String Quartet and made two world tours with the group.

 Hazelwood Trio

 Donald Hazelwood made four tours of Asia with the Hazelwood Trio, a group including his wife, Anne Menzies and pianist Rachel Valler.
 The final tour was made in 1997.

 ABC Orchestra

-Donald Hazelwood has performed as a soloist with the Australian Broadcasting Corporation orchestras on many occasions, including:
+Donald Hazelwood performed as a soloist with the Australian Broadcasting Corporation orchestras on many occasions, including: